 Jachin, the pillar which stands on the south side of the entrance means ‘He will establish’.
 Jachin stands on the south which in cosmology is symbolic of the sun’s rise to its highest point.
 The sun represents illumination – to be enlightened.

 Christian accounts claim Boaz was a descendant of the House of David and thus Solomon, the ruler whose temple he is building.
-Yet in the book of Ruth, Boaz is described as the great grandfather of King David, thus the great-great grandfather of King Solomon.
+Yet in the book of Ruth, Boaz is described as the great grandfather of King David, thus the great-great-grandfather of King Solomon.

-Although people are said to have lived to a ripe old age in the Bible, the historical testimony seems to be a little at odds here albeit confused by the legends presented to freemasons.
+Although people are said to have lived to a ripe old age in the Bible, the historical testimony seems to be a little at odds here albeit confused by the legends presented to Freemasons.
 However, allegorically it makes perfect sense.
-Boaz is an early member of the bloodline that ultimately ends with Jesus who is the biblical symbol of enlightened man.
+Boaz is an early member of the bloodline that ultimately ends with Jesus who is the biblical symbol of an enlightened man.

-Boaz on the other hand stands on the north side of the church.
+Boaz, on the other hand, stands on the north side of the church.
 In esoteric symbolism, the direction of north symbolises being in the dark as the sun never shines to the north.
 This is the cosmological allegory of being ‘in the dark’ ignorant, disillusioned and consciously sleeping.